chemfiles/chemfiles/doc/others.rst

 Other libraries for reading trajectories
 ========================================

-If Chemharp does not provide what you are looking for, here are some other libraries for reading and/or writing trajectories, and the main differencies with Chemharp.
+If chemfiles does not provide what you are looking for, here are some other libraries for reading and/or writing trajectories, and the main differencies with chemfiles.

 VMD Molfile plugins
 -------------------